justGrasse/phase-0-tracks/web_dev/request_cycle/http_requests.md

   >>> A POST may be used to create a new resource

-3. **What is the difference between a GET request and a POST request? **

-	Answer.

-4. **What is a cookie (the technical kind, not the delicious kind)?
+3. **What is a cookie (the technical kind, not the delicious kind)?
 How does it relate to HTTP requests?**

-	Answer.
+  A Cookie is a small text file that is stored on your computer when requesting and browsing web pages.
+The cookie, and what it stores, is determined by the server-side.
+As the client browses the website, the server can update the cookie's  name-value pairs in order to store information about that client to the browser.

+  When an HTTP request is made, the cookie is passed as a header for the server to see relevant history of the client.  then the server will respond to set or update name-value pairs in the cookie field of the response header.